FichoLab/calculate_weight_on_planets_/README.md

 # Weight calculator
-This project calculates weight on Mars based on mass that user types.
+This project calculates weight on other planets based on mass that user types.
 There is a second option that shows names of Martian rovers and their weight on Mars compared to their weight on Earth

 ## How this works
 At the start user has two options: